ingkebil/development/docs/dev/models.md

 - Master is deployed to production
 - Development happens on feature branches
 - Fast deployment speed
-- Ideal for one version in production.
 - Requires a verification for each release

 When would you use github flow?

-- The workflow is great for bleeding edge software development
+- The workflow is great for Continious Integration/Continious Deployment
-- Meaning that github flow scales easily
+- Little procedural overhead

 Do you want to [know more][githubflow]?